Trauma & PTSD Miriam Chor Freitas Trauma & PTSD Miriam Chor Freitas

 • “Why is this still affecting me?”

-These questions make sense — especially in a culture that values pushing through instead of slowing down to listen to the body.
+These questions make sense—especially in a culture that encourages pushing through, rather than slowing down to listen to the body.

 How Complex Trauma Impacts the Nervous System